szoftveres/RF_instruments/vna/README.md

 **[-->> RF board schematics <<--](VNA_RF_schem.pdf)**

 The most critical part of the VNA is the 16 dB broadband coaxial directional coupler, which is a custom design based on [1](http://www.ke5fx.com/Broadband_Coupler_Dunsmore.pdf), [2](https://ieeexplore.ieee.org/document/7345756) and [3](https://hforsten.com/improved-homemade-vna.html); the prototype version showed more than 12 dB directivity up to 6 GHz.
-At the lowest RF level settings the signal level at the coupled ports can be extremely low, therefore I added two TRF37A73 broadband LNAs to improve the dynamic range; at the highest RF power level setting (~ -5 dBm on VNA Port 1) the LNAs and the mixers still have approximately 10 dB headroom.
+Due to the -16 dB coupling, at the lowest RF level settings the signal level at the coupled ports can be extremely low, therefore I added two TRF37A73 broadband LNAs (before the mixers) to improve the signal to noise ratio; at the highest RF power level setting (~ -5 dBm on VNA Port 1) the LNAs and the mixers still have approximately 10 dB headroom.

 Directional coupler prototype: